aungpaing98/aungpaing98/README.md

 I am Aung Paing, final year B.E Mechatronic at Yangon Technological University.

 - 🔭 Currently as the Teaching Assistance in Computer Vision and Machine Learning lab in Yangon Technological Unversity.
-- 👯 Looking to collaborate on Computer Vision Projects.
+- 👯 Looking to collaborate on Front-End & Computer Vision Projects.
 - 💻 Currently learning everything.